 These methods also help shape the limb to prepare it for fitting the prosthetic leg.

-In some cases a rigid dressing, or plaster cast may be used instead of elastic bandages.
+In some cases, a rigid dressing or a plaster cast may be used instead of elastic bandages.
 An immediate postoperative prosthesis made with plaster or plastic may be applied.
-The method chosen depends on each person's situation.
-Your therapist will help monitor the fit of these devices and instruct you in their use.
+The method chosen depends on each person's unique condition.
+Your physical therapist will help monitor the fit of these devices and instruct you in their use.

 - The use of electrical stimulation and TENS (transcutaneous electrical nerve stimulation) for pain modification.
 Gentle electrical stimulation of the skin helps relieve pain by blocking nerve signals from underlying pain receptors.